deepset-ai/haystack-sagemaker/README.md

-# Haystack Generative QA Pipelines with SageMaker Jumpstart
+# Haystack Retrieval-Augmented Generative QA Pipelines with SageMaker JumpStart
-This repo is a showcase of how you can use models deployed on AWS SageMaker Jumpstart in your Haystack Retrieval Augmented Generative AI pipelines.
+This repo is a showcase of how you can use models deployed on [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) in your Haystack Retrieval Augmented Generative AI pipelines.

 **Instructions:**
 [Starting an OpenSearch service](#starting-an-opensearch-service)